farcasterxyz/protocol/docs/SPECIFICATION.md

 A pairwise comparison of two distinct hashes $x$ and $y$ is performed by comparing the ASCII values of the characters in $x$ and $y$ in order.
 The hash which has a higher ASCII character value for a distinct pair has the highest order.

+### Conformance Vectors

+A versioned set of golden conformance vectors for the message cryptographic layer (canonical `data_bytes` serialization, BLAKE3-160 `hash`, Ed25519 `signature`, and `signer`) is checked in under [`/vectors`](../vectors).
+Each vector carries its `data_bytes` so that a client can verify the `hash` and `signature` against the exact serialization they were produced over, without needing to reproduce another implementation's encoding (see the note on serialization inconsistency above).
+An alternative client can run these vectors in its own CI to prove encoding/hash/signature parity with the reference implementation.

 ## 2.1 Message Data

 A MessageData contains the payload of the Message, which is hashed and signed to produce the message.